Tilly Lynde: Personal life and family

 Tilly Lynde was one of at least four children of John Lynde and his wife Sarah (' Warner).
 Tilly's younger brother, Charles W. Lynde, also served in the New York State Senate.

 Tilly Lynde married Eliza Warner, a school teacher from Sunderland, Massachusetts, on September 10, 1812.
 They had four sons.
 Two of their sons, Charles and Watts, died along with 250 other passengers in the fire aboard the steamboat Erie, en route to Chicago in 1841.

 Their eldest surviving son, William Pitt Lynde, moved to Milwaukee, Wisconsin Territory, where he became attorney general of the territory, then United States attorney.
 After Wisconsin achieved statehood, William Pitt Lynde was elected to three terms in the United States House of Representatives, and was elected mayor of Milwaukee in 1860.
+His grandsons Lynde Bradley and Harry Lynde Bradley became two of the most important businessmen in Milwaukee history, founding the Allen-Bradley Company and the Bradley Foundation.
+Lynde's descendants are still influential in Wisconsin business, philanthropy, and politics.